-You and your dependents may continue coverage under certain circumstances when coverage otherwise would end, as described in General Plan Administration: COBRA Continuation of Health Coverage on page 54.
-Your former spouse or domestic partner is no longer eligible for benefits upon divorce or dissolution of domestic partnership, and you must remove him or her from you medical and/or dental coverage in accordance with the Change in Status rules on pages 15-18.
+You and your dependents may continue coverage under certain circumstances when coverage otherwise would end, as described in General Plan Administration: COBRA Continuation of Health Coverage on page 55.
+Your former spouse or domestic partner and domestic partner's children are no longer eligible for benefits upon divorce or dissolution of domestic partnership, and you must remove them from your medical and/or dental coverage in accordance with the Change in Status rules on page 15-18.